paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-018-employee-retirement-income-security-program.md

   (A) *In general* — For purposes of this section, the value of the plan’s assets shall be determined on the basis of any reasonable actuarial method of valuation which takes into account fair market value and which is permitted under regulations prescribed by the Secretary of the Treasury.

-  (B) *Dedicated bond portfolio* — The Secretary of the Treasury may by regulations provide that the value of any dedicated bond portfolio of a plan shall be determined by using the interest rate under [section 1082(b)(5) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1082/b/5&num=0&edition=prelim) (as in effect on the day before the enactment of the Pension Protection Act of 2006).
+  (B) *Dedicated bond portfolio* — The Secretary of the Treasury may by regulations provide that the value of any dedicated bond portfolio of a plan shall be determined by using the interest rate under [section 1082(b)(5) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1082/b/5&num=0&edition=prelim) (as in effect on the day before August 17, 2006).

 (3) **Actuarial assumptions must be reasonable** — For purposes of this section, all costs, liabilities, rates of interest, and other factors under the plan shall be determined on the basis of actuarial assumptions and methods—